dnc1994/MiniJavaCF/doc/report.md

 - Support void method.
 - Support multiple variable declaration in one line.
 - Support variable declaration and initialization in the same line.
-- Check to make sure that each variable is initialzed before use.
+- Check to make sure that each variable is initialized before use.

 ### Thoughts